Yomag84/PHP-FFMpeg-laravel/README.md

 ##### Add initial parameters

 You can also add initial parameters to your encoding requests based on your video format.
-This can be expecially handy in overriding a default input codec in FFMpeg.
+This can be especially handy in overriding a default input codec in FFMpeg.

 The argument of the setInitialParameters method is an array.